Mature Masculine

 Balance: Self-Worth & Agape

 The Caregiver balances Self-Worth and Agape.
-Self-Worth maintains his well-being and boundaries without compromise.
+Self-Worth guards his well-being and boundaries.
 Agape is his capacity for unconditional love that extends to all beings.

 Agape without self-worth becomes martyrdom.
-The Martyr (passive shadow) gives endlessly and becomes resentful.
-His caring becomes self-punishment and emotional manipulation.
+The Martyr (passive shadow) gives endlessly and grows resentful.
+His caring becomes self-punishment.

 The Caregiver's Core Motivations